Breaking the accuracy-resource dilemma: a lightweight adaptive video inference enhancement

-Figure 4 presents the temperature variation (characterize the power consumption) of different methods as a function of the number of inferred frames in video streams.
-In this experiment, inference was performed on a 2000-frame video from the UA-DETRAC dataset, and the temperature variation of the Jetson inference core was recorded.
-Notably, the proposed dynamic inference method effectively mitigates the rapid increase in temperature, thereby reducing the risk of device shutdown caused by thermal runaway.
+Fig.~\ref{sec:pic3} presents the core temperature variation (as a proxy for power consumption) of different methods as a function of the number of processed frames in the video stream.
+In this experiment, inference was performed on a 363-frame video sequence from the UA-DETRAC dataset, during which the core temperature variation of the Jetson Orin NX inference unit was recorded.
+As shown, the proposed dynamic model selection method effectively suppresses the rapid temperature rise, thereby lowering the risk of device overheating-induced shutdown due to thermal runaway.